lhfmartin/static-website-visits/README.md

 This repo contains the code that records visitors' visits to **static** websites.
 It contains the Javascript code in [/js](/js) that is embedded in frontend pages, as well as the Python code in [/lambda](/lambda) which is deployed to AWS lambda.
 MongoDB is used to store the data for the visits.

-It support two type of visit records currently:
+It supports three types of visit records currently:

 1. Page visits: Logging each page the user visited in the web site
 2. External url visits: Logging the links to external web sites that the user has clicked